The Florida Communities Trust has a five-member governing

 Places - A First Field Guide, which is a guide to the natural and

 historical resources of Indian River and south Brevard counties,

 was published in 2005.
 Ms. Stanbridge and her husband, Bill, have

 been married for more than 40 years and have two daughters and two

 grandsons.
 Ms. Stanbridge fulfills the required appointment of a

 former elected county official.

-  Self fills the required appointment of a former elected municipal
+Mr. Jones fills the required appointment of a representative of the development community.

 Florida Communities Trust Quick